codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a group of killer whales playing instruments?
-An Orca-stra.
+Why couldn't the kid see the pirate movie?
+Because it was rated arrr!

 ## Daily Trivia

-What does LTS stand for in the software market?
+The name of technology company HP stands for what?
- 1. Long Taco Service
+ 1. Husker-Pollosk
- 2. Ludicrous Transfer Speed
+ 2. Howard Packmann
- 3. Ludicrous Turbo Speed
+ 3. Hewlett-Packard
- 4. Long Term Support
+ 4. Hellman-Pohl

 <details>
   <summary>Answer</summary>
-  Long Term Support
+  Hewlett-Packard
 </details>

 ## Home Server Up-Time

-Its been **1 days** since this server shutdown
+Its been **2 days** since this server shutdown